Start typing and hit "Enter" to search.

 Frequently Asked Questions

-• To make a successful Innovator visa application, you will need to provide (this list is not exhaustive): 1.
+• To make a successful innovator founder visa application, you will need to provide (this list is not exhaustive): 1.
 A letter of endorsement from an approved endorsing body 2.
 Your passport or other identity document 3.
 Bank statements showing at least £1,270 in savings held for at least 28 days before you apply 4.
 Proof you meet the English language requirement (e.g. an English language test pass certificate) 5.
 Evidence of the availability of your investment funds 6.
 A clear tuberculosis test result (not required for all countries)

 Reiss Edwards Awards